Cloverhill Yarn Shop

-This is another Teaching Ewe Session anyone can join, but it’s focus will be for those of you who’d like to knit a sweater for the first time or with guidance.
+This is another Teaching Ewe Session anyone can join, but its focus is for those who’d like to knit a sweater for the first time or with guidance.
 Come prepared with a sweater pattern of your choice (or we’ll help you find one) and we’ll help you with everything from picking your yarn to getting started.
 Come and go as you need, classes will run every 2 weeks.

 Lilli Pilli by Ambah O’Brien $100.00